Gorleston F.C.: History

 Gorleston won the Eastern Counties League for a second time in 1972–73.
 A twelfth Senior Cup victory was achieved in 1977–78, and the club won back-to-back league titles in 1979–80 and 1980–81.
 In 1982–83 the club won another East Anglian Cup with a victory over Bishop's Stortford.
 The following year they won the Senior Cup again.
 In 1988 the Eastern Counties League gained a second division, with Gorleston becoming members of the Premier Division.
-They were relegated to Division One at the end of the 1993–94 season, but club returned to the Premier Division as Division One champions in 1995–96.
+They were relegated to Division One at the end of the 1993–94 season, but returned to the Premier Division as Division One champions in 1995–96.

 Gorleston won the Senior Cup for a fourteenth time in 2000–01 with a 4–0 win over Great Yarmouth Town, before the club was relegated again at the end of the 2004–05 season.
 In 2010–11 they won the Division One Knockout Cup and the Division One title, earning promotion back to the Premier Division.
-The club won the Senior Cup in 2012, beating Thetford Town 2–0 in the final, and again in 2014 with a 1–0 win over Wroxham.
+The club won the Senior Cup in 2011–12, beating Thetford Town 2–0 in the final, and again in 2013–14 (with a 1–0 win over Wroxham) and 2020–21 (beating Mulbarton Wanderers 3–2).
+In 2021–22 they were Premier Division champions, earning promotion to the North Division of the Isthmian League.
+The following season saw them win the Senior Cup again with a 3–0 win over Dereham Town.

 Ground

 The club moved to the Recreation Ground in 1889, with the first match at the new ground played on 9 November, a 2–0 win over Yarmouth St Pauls.
 The record attendance of 4,473 was set in 1951 for an FA Cup first round replay against Orient.
 In 1982 the club left the Recreation Ground to move to Emerald Park.
 In November 2019 they announced plans to move to a new ground on the site of East Norfolk Sixth Form College on Church Lane.
+However, the move was delayed as the college refused to allow the club to open a clubhouse at the new ground.

 In July 2022 the club announced an agreement with Lowestoft Town to play their home games at Lowestoft's Crown Meadow ground for the 2022–23 season.
 On 13 November 2022 Emerald Park was destroyed by an arson attack.
+Ahead of the 2023–24 season, Gorleston announced a groundshare agreement with rivals Great Yarmouth Town to play at the Wellesley Recreation Ground "for the foreseeable future".

+In December 2024 the club announced that they had agreed a deal with Great Yarmouth Borough Council to return to Gorleston Recreation Ground, with the club's youth teams returning with immediate effect.